czerwonk/dns-drain/README.md

 Name        | Description
 ------------|------------
--ip | define which IPs/nets in records should be matched -dry | simulation only
+-ip | defines which IPs/nets in records should be matched -value | defines which values in records should be matched -regex | defines which pattern should be applied to match records -dry | simulation only
 -zone | apply changes for specific zones only
 -skip | skip specific zones
--new_ip | set a replacement IP (IP only)
--file | input (undrain) or output (drain) file (default: drain.json)
+-new_ip | set a replacement IP (not compatible with -value and -regex) -new_value | set a replacement value (not compatible with -ip) -file | input (undrain) or output (drain) file (default: drain.json)

 # Supported providers